expo/router/docs/docs/lab/handoff.md

 If all else fails, you can try to debug the issue by following the steps in the [Apple Docs][apple-docs-handoff].
 Note that:

 - "Representing user activities as instances of `NSUserActivity`." is performed by the Expo Head native module.
-- "Updating the activity instances as the user performs actions in your app." is performed by mounting/rendering the `<Head />` component.
+- "Updating the activity instances as the user performs actions in your app." is performed by mounting/rendering the `<Head />` component with the meta tag `<meta property="expo:handoff" content="true" />` inside.
 - "Receiving activities from Handoff in your app on other devices." is performed by an [App Delegate Subscriber](https://docs.expo.dev/modules/appdelegate-subscribers/) in the Expo Head native module.
 It is used to redirect you to the correct route when you handoff to your native app.

 [apple-docs-handoff]: https://developer.apple.com/documentation/foundation/task_management/implementing_handoff_in_your_app